Maintenance of Certification (MOC) - Overview

 What is MOC?

-- Maintenance of Certification is a continuous professional development program created by the ABS and the other 23 member boards of the American Board of Medical Specialties.
+- Maintenance of Certification (MOC) is a continuous professional development program created by the ABS and the other 23 member boards of the American Board of Medical Specialties.
 MOC goes beyond traditional recertification to a process of ongoing learning, assessment and improvement throughout a surgeon's career.

 - ABS MOC is a program developed by surgeons for surgeons.
-It draws on many activities diplomates are already doing, such as CME, while giving you the opportunity to formally demonstrate your commitment to lifelong learning and practice improvement.
-The ABS is also working with specialty surgical organizations to ensure MOC is relevant to all practice areas.
+The ABS is working with specialty surgical organizations to ensure the ABS MOC Program is relevant to all practice areas.

 - The ABS is also coordinating its MOC requirements with those of other regulatory groups.
 The Federation of State Medical Boards has recognized MOC as satisfying Maintenance of Licensure (MOL).
-The ABS is also working with health insurers to gain recognition for diplomates participating in MOC.
+The ABS is also working with health insurers to gain recognition for diplomates participating in the ABS MOC Program.

 PQRS MOC Incentive: The ABS has been approved by CMS for the 2014 Physician Quality Reporting System (PQRS) MOC Incentive.
 Please see our PQRS MOC Incentive page for details.

 How Does it Work?

-- Diplomates begin MOC once they certify or recertify in any ABS specialty after July 2005.
-MOC requirements run in three-year cycles.
-After the end of a cycle, diplomates report about their MOC activities by completing an online form.
-A secure MOC exam is also required at 10-year intervals.
+- Diplomates begin the ABS MOC Program once they certify or recertify in any specialty after July 2005.
+MOC requirements run in three-year cycles (Jan.
+1-Dec.
+31).
+After each cycle, diplomates report on their MOC activities by completing a brief online form.
+A secure MOC (recertification) exam is also required at 10-year intervals.
 For diplomates who hold more than one certificate, only the MOC exam must be repeated for each specialty.